Drew Whitman named Panama City Beach City Manager

 The Panama City Beach Council said they will now start the transition process for the new police chief.

-The council voted tonight between Whitman and runner up, Johnathan Hayes.
-Third place candidate, Kenny Haskin, dropped out of the race.
+The council voted tonight between Whitman and runner-up, Jonathan Hayes.
+Third-place candidate, Kenny Haskin, dropped out of the race.